OPHTHALMOLOGICAL CLINIC SPECIALISING IN ICL INTRAOCULAR LENS IMPLANTS

 Until now, the lenses used were rigid, this implied making a wider incision of 6-7 mm, with the subsequent need to suture 3 – 4 stitches, to close the incision.
 This required local or general anaesthesia, induced elevated astigmatism and delayed visual recovery.
 Now with ICL lenses it has changed, as we mentioned at the beginning.

 A few years ago it was advised that this this technique should be used for patients who are not able to undergo excimer laser (LASIK) treatment.

 Currently, we are implanting more and more phakic lenses, since they have certain advantages compared to to laser treatments, especially in high myopia.
 It improves the quality of vision and is a totally reversible process.
 These factors make this option more appealing to many patients.

-There are phakic lenses for myopic as well as hyperopic lenses, and with the ICL lens, astigmatism can be corrected at the same time.
-The lens requires a minimum of space inside the eye where it can be placed.
-This space called anterior chamber (space that exists between the cornea and the lens) is, most of the time, greater in myopic than in hyperopic.
-This is why most myopic patients can opt for this type of refractive surgery.
+Phakic lenses are available for both nearsighted and farsighted people, and with ICL lenses astigmatism can be corrected at the same time .
+The lens requires a minimum space inside the eye where it can be placed.
+This space called the anterior chamber (the space between the cornea and the crystalline lens) is, most of the time, larger in myopes than in hypermetropes.
+This is why most myopes can opt for this type of refractive surgery.

 1. IN WHAT CASES IS THE INSTALLATION OF ICL LENSES ADVISED?

 For young patients (between 21 and 40 years) with high myopia, hyperopia or astigmatism, thin corneas, or poor vision despite optical correction.
 Better results will be achieved with the implantation of a flexible epicapsular lens to correct the refractive defect, than with the use of the LASIK technique.

 Anyone over 21 years of age who has a high refractive error that has not changed significantly during the least year, be it myopia, hyperopia and / or astigmatism.
 Also those patients who for any reason are not suitable for the LASIK technique.